RichardChambers/MFCAppWinRT/README.md

 This repository is a simple Microsoft Foundaton Classes (MFC) application to experiment with mixing in non-MFC technologies.

-The initial application source code was created using the New Project menu item of Visual Studio 2017 Community Edition and choosing the Visual Studio style them.
+The initial application source code was created using the File -> New -> Project menu item of Visual Studio 2017 Community Edition and choosing the Visual Studio style them.
 This theme provides the various dockable panes and windows that are part of the Visual Studio IDE for at least a decade or two (Visual Studio 2005 had this technology).